karlbenedict/cc-content-platform/README.md

-# UNM RDS Content Platform for the Coffee & Code Workshop Series
+# UNM RDS Workshops Content Platform

-This repository contains the needed code to replicate the presentation and playground environments used for the UNM Research Data Services (RDS) Coffee & Code workshop series.
+This repository contains the needed code to replicate the presentation and playground environments used for the UNM Research Data Services (RDS) workshops.
 The materials in this repository leverage Docker as a platform for developing and deploying portable containers that support individual applications.
 In the case of the Coffee & Code instruction platform, the applications that are integrated into the system include:

 * Jupyter Notebooks as a presentation, demonstration, and experimentation environment (based on the [datascience-notebook container](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) with the addition of [Pandoc](https://pandoc.org) and [LaTeX](https://www.latex-project.org))
 * A web-based RStudio environment (based on the [rocker/rstudio](https://github.com/rocker-org/rocker) with the addition of the R `dplyr`, `ggplot2`, `ggrepel`)